tutumcloud/support-docs/feature-reference/stack-yaml-reference.md

 ```

 ## working_dir
-Sets the default working directory for running binaries within a containe (default is `/`.
+Sets the default working directory for running binaries within a container (default is `/`).

 ```
 working_dir: "/app"